-Race Umpire

-The Starter shall act also as the Race Umpire having a clear view of all crews during the race.
+- a.
+Chair of Race Committee - b.
+Starter & Race Umpire The Starter shall act also as the Race Umpire having a clear view of all crews during the race.
 The Race Umpire shall have precedence over the Lane Umpires and the Turning Mark Umpire.
-He shall in general not communicate with crews during the race but will make decisions based on his observations and on the advice of the Lane Umpires and the Turning Mark Umpire.
+He shall in general not communicate with crews during the race but will make decisions based on his observations and on the advice of the Lane Umpires and the Turning Mark Umpire/ c.
+Lane Umpire - The Lane Umpires shall be positioned on the beach in an elevated position to give them a clear view of their lane, each in line with their lane.